rackerlabs/docs-developer-blog/_posts/2018-11-30-microsoft-power-bi.md

-Organizational content packs make it easy to distribute reports to your team by enabling you to package your dashboards, reports, Excel workbooks, and datasets and publish them together.
+Organizational content packs make it easy to distribute reports to your team by enabling you to package your dashboards, reports, Excel workbooks, and data sets and publish them together.
 Power BI stores the content packs that you create in the _pack library_, where they're easily accessible to your teams.
 Content pack visibility is restricted to users within your organization.
-The user who created the content pack has administrative rights to modify, refresh, and delete the workbook and dataset.
+The user who created the content pack has administrative rights to modify, refresh, and delete the workbook and data set.

 #### Service content packs